Children Law Solicitors | Social Services Advice | Howells Solicitors

 We can help you when social services first contacts you.
 Whenever possible, we will join you in meetings and represent you in court.
 We will also help you apply for legal aid if you are eligible.

-We have experience representing parents and other family members in all sorts of situations which lead to care proceedings.
-These include cases where the local authority worries that children are being neglected.
-They also include cases where family members are accused of hurting or abusing children.
+We have experience representing parents and other family members in all sorts of child protection situations which lead to care proceedings.
+These include cases where social services worry that any children are being neglected.
+This includes cases where family members are accused of hurting or abusing children.

 How Our Children Law Solicitors Can Help

-Our child law solicitors can help you and your family with any issues related to social services, such as:
+Our child law solicitors can help you and your family with any child protection issues related to social services, such as:

-• Offering advice at the first instance social services contact you.
+• Offering advice at the first instance a social worker contacts you.

 • Represent parents at care proceedings.